SalieriC/SWIM/documentation/Ammo Management Setup.md

 - Support for `Charge Packs` (i.e. batteries, gas tanks, ghost rock etc.):
 - - One `Charge Pack` will reload all current `Shots` in a weapon.
 - - Remaining `Shots` on weapons are lost upon reloading with a `Charge Pack`.
+- - If you change from one `Charge Pack` to another (for changing ammo types), it only refills the old ammo if the current shots are equal the maximum shots in the weapon, otherwise remaining shots are lost as there is no way to track remaining shots on Charge Packs.
+This makes it somewhat possible to use Charge Packs as magazines but Players will then always *throw away* magazines which are not full.
+This is very unlikely to be ever changed as it would conflict with the way Charge Packs were intended (they shall always reload the entire weapon, no matter the max charges of a weapon, so storing remaining charges on Charge Packs is not an option).
 - - `Charge Pack` ammo will always overwrite the single bullet reload (see above) as they are intended to always reload the entire *magazine*.
 - Support for `Consumable Weapons` (i.e. throwing knives, grenades, Spears, etc.).
 - - The Macro will ignore current and maximum `Shots` on `Consumable Weapons` and instead uses their `Quantity` as a measurement of how many are left.
 - - Using the last `Consumable Weapon` will delete the item from the inventory.
 (Disabled in BR2 integration because that breaks rerolls.)
 - - BR2 integration only: Also supports weapons which can be thrown but don't need to.
 Currently it checks for "Athletics", "Athletics (Throwing)", "Athletics (Explosives)" and  "Throwing" and assumes that consumable weapons always use either.
 If a consumable weapon does not use any of these skills, the macro stops.
 If an action is used in BR2 that initiates a roll with one of these skills, the macro continues as usual.
 This currently only works in the [development version](https://github.com/SalieriC/SWADE-Immersive-Macros/blob/main/swim/macros/BR2-Ammo_usage.js) of the macro.
 - Extensive support for Sound Effects (sfx), the following sfx can be configured:
 - - Reload sfx.